-More than 1.5 million electric guitars are sold in music stores each year; that’s a lot of people out there who are learning to play the electric guitar!
+More than 1.5 million electric guitars are sold in music stores each year.
+That’s a lot of people out there who are learning to play the electric guitar - or who at least want to learn how to play guitar, or dream of being a guitar player.

-Learning the electric guitar is a bit different from learning on an acoustic, folk, or classical guitar.
+Learning the electric guitar is a bit different from learning on an acoustic, folk, or classical guitar, however.
+There's a lot of different guitar techniques that you need to learn - and a whole different guitar shape you need to get comfy with.

 Is it easy to learn?
 Is there a specific method to follow?